 The Core Components of LLMOps

-Practically, there are three core components in LLMOps: selecting appropriate foundation models, adapting pre-trained LLMs, and managing the lifecycle of these models, which includes rigorous evaluation of model outputs using metrics such as accuracy, precision, recall, F1-score, and mean squared error, among others.
+Practically, there are three core components in LLMOps: selecting appropriate foundation models, adapting pre-trained LLMs, and managing the lifecycle of these models, which includes rigorous evaluation of model outputs using metrics such as accuracy, precision, recall, F1-score, and avoiding AI mistakes or errors, among others.
 These components guide organizations in effectively deploying and maintaining AI product development within a feedback loop.

 1- Selection of a Foundation Model